SmbKiwi/metlink-wellington-homeassistant/README.md

     router_number: a router number or route id
 ```

 ### Configuration Variables:

-stop_number:  string  Required
+* stop_number:  string  Required

-The start bus stop, train station, or ferry wharf.
+  The number/ID for the start bus stop, train station, or ferry wharf.

-router_number:  string  Required
+* router_number:  string  Required

-The route id for the service.
+  The route number/id for the route (service).

 ### Configuration Examples: